httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 # Introduction

-This document defines a new HTTP header field that enables UAs to identify web hosts that expect the presence of Signed Certificate Timestamps (SCTs)
+This document defines a new HTTP header field ({{Section 6.3 of HTTP}}) that enables UAs to identify web hosts that expect the presence of Signed Certificate Timestamps (SCTs)
 {{!I-D.ietf-trans-rfc6962-bis}} in subsequent Transport Layer Security (TLS)
 {{?RFC8446}} connections.